mig9tx/WatchThis/README.md

 # Group_Project_1

-"What Should I Watch?"
-(Title)
+"Watch This App!"

-Users will participate in a questionnare.
+Users will participate in a questionare that will suggest what to watch.

+Throughout this media query, users will navigate through a series of buttons.
+(Easiest Quiz Ever, not much brainstorming involved).

-Questions will ask the user if they're interested in either a TV show, or movie.
+The buttons will generate responses based off of what users select going forward.
+Whether they're interested in either a tv show, or a movie recommendation, that is up to the quiz taker.

-Ask questions on interest in genres (Putting Genres into buttons?).
-We will provide a list of genres (action, comedy, drama, romance, horror).
+Midway into the questionnare, users will be asked questions on their interest in genres.
+We will provide a list of genres in the form of buttons (action, comedy, drama, romance, horror, etc).

-Maybe, make it specific to an actor, or decade (80's romance, 90's comedy).

-Final screen will illustrate series of results.
-Results will show genres interest, TV show and movie suggestions.
+The final screen will illustrate series of results.
+Results will show genres interest, tv show and movie suggestions.

+The link for Trello: https://trello.com/b/qEqq5nbi/uthou201808-project-1-movie-show-finder

+The link for our Twitter Page: https://twitter.com/WatchThisApp